-There have been no material changes to the risk factors disclosed in the Company's Form 10-K for the year-ended December 31, 2018 as filed with the SEC on January 31, 2019.
+There have been no material changes to the risk factors disclosed in the Company's Form 10-K for the year-ended December 31, 2019 as filed with the SEC on January 30, 2019, except for the following, which was disclosed on a Current Report on Form 8-K, filed with the SEC on March 26, 2020.
+The novel coronavirus outbreak could adversely impact Unitil's business, financial conditions, results of operations and cash flows.